ryouchinsa/ryouchinsa.github.io/export/README.md

 ```

 For a keypoints object, "keypoints" and "num_keypoints" are exported.
-- You can export a keypoints object combined with a polygon object when you aligned the keypoints object at the row and the polygon object at the row + 1 on the label table.
+- You can export a keypoints object combined with a polygon object when you aligned the keypoints object at the row and the polygon object at the row + 1 on the labels table.

 ```
 "annotations": [